a33235485243565206261395894823-ship-it/Automated-Remover--Blocksi-/README.md

 ### 1. Delete_Blocksi.bat

 #### Purpose
 A minimal launcher intended to start the deletion workflow and display live logs from the PowerShell script.
 By clicking directly.
-Users could use the `ico` file provided as the icon for this `.bat` file.

 #### Contents
 ```bat